cristik/cpp-events/README.md

     // need to pass the sender param when constructing the events Subject() : onDataChanged(this), onNewAgeReceived(this), onAgeChanged(this) {}

-    void updateAge(int value) {
+    void updateAge(int newAge) {
         int oldAge = age;
-        age = value;
+        age = newAge;
         // sender, aka this will be automatically passed to the subscribers
         // the () operator is protected, however Subject is friend to event
         // trying to raise the event from outside the class is not possible onDataChanged();